oVirt/ovirt-site/source/feature/networkreloaded.html.md

 ##### Bridge

-*   ports: Could be nics, bonds or vlans,
+*   ports: Could be nics, bonds or vlans. vNics of VMs are connected to temporary ports (tap devices).
 *   name,
 *   forward_delay,
 *   stp,